deckhouse/virtualization/DEVELOPMENT.md

 - `task lint` — run Go linters
 - `task dev:update:crds` — apply all manifests from `api` directory
 - `task dev:update:<short-name>` — apply CRD manifest from `api` directory.
 Short names are: cvmi, vmi, vmd, vmds, vm.

+### Local cluster components

+- Cluster registry `k3d-registry.virtualization-controller.test:5000`.
+It is used to deliver dev images of virtualization-controller, importer and uploader.
+- Kubevirt and CDI.
+Kubevirt not starting VMs on MacOS.
+- Caddy.
+A local server to test HTTP data sources.
+- DVCR.
+TLS and basic auth enabled container registry to store all images.
+- Kubernetes reflector (secret copier).
+It is used to distribute auth Secret to access DVCR among namespaces.

 ## CRDs